Prasuna-mit/Norman-Police-Department-Reports-of-Incidents/README.md

 # cs5293p19-project
 Norman police department frequently updates the summary of incidents,arrests and daily case reports.
-The goal of this project is to extract the data from the [website](http://normanpd.normanok.gov/content/daily-activity), manipulate the data, store it in database and collect nature of the incident and the frequency from the resultant database.
+The goal of this project is to extract a pdf document from the [website](http://normanpd.normanok.gov/content/daily-activity), manipulate the data, store it in database and collect nature and the frequency of the incidents from the resultant database.